tibo/XcodeServer/README.md

 ## Deploy to _the new_ testflight <a id="testflight"></a>

+[Fastlane](fastlane.tools) is a great resource for deploying test builds or even store builds from the commandline

 First of you need to build the IPA and sign it with your App Store identity.
 An archive action (in Xcode or using xcodebuild) with the right configuration should do the job.